 Globalization Partners provides employer of record services for customers that want to hire employees and run payroll without first establishing a branch office or subsidiary in the Slovak Republic.
 Your candidate is hired via Globalization Partners’ Slovak Republic PEO in accordance with local labor laws and can be onboarded in days instead of the months it typically takes.
 The individual is assigned to work on your team, working on your company’s behalf exactly as if he or she were your employee to fulfill your in-country requirements.

-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in the Slovak Republic while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in the Slovak Republic while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in the Slovak Republic.

 The Slovak Republic is a small, mountainous, land-locked country in Central Europe.
 It has a population of 5.5 million and belongs to the European Union.

 When negotiating terms of an employment contract and offer letter with an employee in the Slovak Republic, it may be useful to keep the following in mind:

 - Memory of St. Cyril and St. Methodius